 Our Vision: Maintenance.
 Improvement.
 Connection.

 |DRIVING TIPS||ADDITIONAL RESOURCES & FAQS|

 As stewards of the community, we serve and are responsive to extreme weather conditions.
-Understanding that travel may be challenging, our professional snow plow operators efficiently respond by altering snow-fighting strategies in the midst of the snow removal operations in order to control drifting snow, ice, special emergency situations and to prevent obstacles drivers may experience.
+Understanding that travel may be challenging, our professional snowplow operators respond by altering snow-fighting strategies in the midst of the snow control operations in order to control drifting snow, ice, special emergency situations and to prevent obstacles that drivers may experience.
 We encourage the community to drive cautiously, safely and do not follow closely behind nor pass the snowplows.

-Understandably every city street cannot be cleared at the same time.
+Understandably, every city street cannot be plowed at the same time.
 Therefore, we cannot provide an estimate of when your street will be cleared when heavy storm activity is present.

 The City of Bend does not maintain private properties, business complexes, apartment complexes, alleys or private streets.
-Snow removal is the responsibility of property owners.
+Snow control is the responsibility of property owners.